nolim1t/docker-bitcoinknots/README.md

 I've removed the verification component, but ideally I'd like to be able to verify releases the same way as I do with bitcoin core.
 If anyone has a PGP key that I could verify for the sources in github please let me know.
 It's good to have a healthy paranoia when dealing with finances.

 ## Maintainer notes

+### Building

+1. Create a directory for the first major/minor version (eg. 22.0)
+2. Put a `Dockerfile` in that directory
+3. Commit that directory to the repo
+4. Run `./scripts/new-release.sh` with the **full** version as a parameter (this script pushes to origin by default, so make sure you have write access to it)
+5. Wait 2 hours (building bitcoind is resource intensive).
+6. Check for any errors, check docker hub.

 ### Environment variables